Curlew River: Synopsis

-As the Ferryman tells his story, it becomes clear that the boy he describes is the child of the Madwoman.
+As the Ferryman tells his story, it becomes clear that the boy he describes is the disappeared child of the Madwoman.
 Grief-stricken, she joins the rest of the cast in praying at the boy's graveside.
 At the climactic moment when all the men are chanting together, the voice of the boy (a treble) is heard echoing them, and his spirit appears above the tomb to reassure his mother: